mikeygough/discogskiii-django/README.md

     |          | 300     | 1          | VG            |
     | 3        | 200     |            |               |
     | 2        | 100     |            |               |

+* Artist catalogue search.
+If a user is interested in Sun Ra, they should be able to search for him and see all original pressings.
+They should be able to quickly discern which original pressings have 'active markets' (at least one offer).
+Maybe this is implemented with a simple green dot or flag.
+* Create watchlist.
+User's should be able to save a market to their watchlist to quickly reference it later.
+* Subscribe to market...
+I see this as a kind of challenge feature because I'm really not sure how to build it.
+I'd like a user to be able to subscribe to a market and receive updates when that market changes.
+I.E. a new offer is placed in the market.

 <br>